LestlinRobins/fAImer/SUPABASE_SETUP.md

 1. Go to https://supabase.com and sign in/create account
 2. Click "New Project"
 3. Choose your organization
-4. Set project name: `vayalcare-auth`
+4. Set project name: `faimer-auth`
 5. Set database password (save this securely)
 6. Choose region (closest to your users)
 7. Click "Create new project"